zupzup/blog/ml-in-go-logreg/post.md

 }
 ```

-Then, we iterate over the testSet, predict the outcome for each data point and record where in our confusion matrix the prediction lands.
+Then, we iterate over the testSet, predicting the outcome for each data point and record where in our confusion matrix the prediction lands.
 With these records, we can calculate the accuracy of our model:

+(Note on the `decisionBoundary`: Our model's `Predict()` method produces probabilities between 0 and 1 and we need to specify at which point (over which value) an example should be classified as `positive`.
+We could start by simply choosing 50% for example and improve on that later, once we can evaluate the model).

 ```go
 // Evaluate the Model on the Test data